Best Adoption Resource for Step-Parents and Relatives in Alberta

 - Existing legal guardians — individuals who have been granted guardianship through the courts and are seeking to convert that to legal adoption

 The significance of qualifying as a relative is that you can apply directly to the Court of King's Bench without going through a licensed private agency.
 Alberta law specifically provides the Self-Help Kit for these situations.
-You still need a home study, and you still need to serve notice on biological parents (and, in some cases, the Minister), but the matching and agency-facilitation steps that add $15,000 to $50,000 to private adoptions do not apply.
+Home-study requirements vary by case, and you still need to serve notice on biological parents and the Minister where required, but the matching and agency-facilitation steps that add $18,000 to $30,000 to private domestic adoption do not apply.

 The Four Resources Available to Kinship and Step-Parent Adopters in Alberta